Isabela Souza: Life and career

-In January 2020, it was announced that Souza would be part of the jury at the Viña del Mar Festival in Chile.
-In April of the same year, was the release of "Vamos a mi ritmo", a song by Lasso in collaboration with Isabela, which is part of the EP "Cuatro temporadas: Primavera".
+In January 2020, it was announced that Souza would be part of the jury at the Viña del Mar International Song Festival in Chile.
+In April of the same year, was released "Vamos a mi ritmo", a song by Lasso in collaboration with Souza, which is part of the EP Cuatro temporadas: Primavera.
 The video was recorded in Mexico and released on April 24, 2020.
 In 2021, she released the singles "Anyone" (cover of Justin Bieber's single) and "Cliché", both in collaboration with the singer Vitória Frozi.